Buying a Down Sleeping Bag? Here's All You Need to Know!

 When choosing your sleeping bag use the temperature ratings as suggestions to consider with many other factors.

 Many other things and conditions might influence your comfort – the quality of your sleeping mat, if it is windy or what you wear, if you have a hot bottle with you or if your sleeping bag is too big (harder to heat the cold zones) for you.
 It is also important to have good, dry sleeping clothes – best would be long leggings (merino wool or synthetic), socks and long sleeved tee.
 If it’s colder outside – wear a hat and gloves.

 Below I compiled examples of high-quality sleeping bags for women - pick one for yourself!

 How to take care of your down sleeping bag

 I assume you decided to get yourself a beautiful new down sleeping bag.
 You have read that it can last even 20 years!
 But there is a catch: the longevity is real but only if you take a proper care of it.
 Here are a few tips to ensure you get the most of your purchase:

-- During a hike, store it in a compression bag that is waterproof or stuff it into an extra garbage bag/dry sack.
+During a hike, store it in a compression bag that is waterproof or stuff it into an extra garbage bag/dry sack.
 Make sure you don’t touch the tent’s wall with your sleeping bag.
-If it is raining or condensation your bag would collect the moisture.
+If it is raining or there is condensation your bag would collect the moisture.